I buy, sell, and deal in antique surveying instruments and related science and technology

 transit in the mid to early 1800's by

-period and surveying levels with scopes to create one instrument to meet the needs
+of a standard surveying compass and surveying levels with scopes to create one instrument.

-because of the difficulty or primitive nature of the optics they did not
+theodolites.
+Because of the primitive nature of the optics,

 have the ability to turn a full circle within the standards holding the